githubDill/WeSellYourData-ES-Synth/README.md

 id6-->id11
 id11-->id12
 ```

+This flowchart helps us identify possible deadlock situations.
+Arrow denote reading and write of variables by tasks.
+If a closed loop of arrows were to be found, then this would represent a possible deadlock scenario.
+The flowchart for our firmware shows no closed loop.
+Hence, there is no possiblity of deadlock.
 ## Stack Allocation

 |       Task         |Stack Allocated Under Normal Operation    |     Stack Allocated With Safety Margin    |